ZbMATH Open: Services

 The Zentralblatt MATH abstracting service provides reviews (brief accounts of contents) of current articles, conference papers, books and other publications in mathematics, its applications, and related areas.
 The reviews are predominantly in English, with occasional entries in German and French.
 Reviewers are volunteers invited by the editors based on their published work or a recommendation by an existing reviewer.

 Zentralblatt MATH is provided both over the Web and in printed form.
 The service reviews more than 2,300 journals and serials worldwide, as well as books and conference proceedings.
 Zentralblatt MATH is now edited by the European Mathematical Society, FIZ Karlsruhe, and the Heidelberg Academy of Sciences.

 The database also incorporates the 200,000 entries of the earlier similar publication Jahrbuch über die Fortschritte der Mathematik from 1868 to 1942, added in 2003.

 As of January 2021, the complete database is accessible for free.
 Previously, only the first three records in a search were available without a subscription.

+Awards

+In 2024, zbMATH Open is awarded the Demailly prize for open science.